tardate/LittleArduinoProjects/FritzingParts/README.md

 But often I needed a non-standard part for the diagram.
 Here they are!

 NB: if I'm making a PCB, I'll probably be using [KiCad](http://kicad-pcb.org/) instead.
+More recently, I've been using [EasyEDA](https://easyeda.com) as a great tool for drawing up schematics.

 ## New Parts